Professional Baseball Scouts Association

 What is the basic information on the MLB Draft?

 The MLB Draft has been in place since 1965.
-Each team takes turns picking players in reverse order of last year's standings.
-The draft is now limited to 40 rounds.
+Beginning in 2023, the order for the first 6 picks in the draft is determined by a lottery system.
+After that, each team takes turns picking players in reverse order of last year's standings.
+The draft is now limited to 20 rounds.
 Players can be drafted from the United States, Canada, and Puerto Rico.
+Players don't need to "declare" for the draft.
 To be eligible, a player must be a senior in high school, any year at a junior college, or a junior or senior at a 4-year college or university.
-Exceptions are made for college freshmen and sophomores who are 21-years-old within 45 days of the Draft.
-The Draft takes place over three days in early June.
-Players drafted have until July 15 to decide whether or not to sign a contract.
+Exceptions are made for college freshmen and sophomores who are the same age as juniors in the Draft.
+The Draft takes place over three days, coinciding with MLB All-Star Break festivities.
 More information can be found at MLB.com.

 What is the MLB College Scholarship Plan?